 Usually, the aim of any hypospadias repair procedure is to straighten the penis as much as possible and reconstruct the urethral opening close to its original position.
 Minor cases of hypospadias are usually left untreated and are only operated upon for cosmetic reasons.

 For more advanced cases, the only treatment option available is to reconstruct the penis through surgery.
-The best age at which your child can be operated is between three months and eighteen months.
+The best age at which your child can be operated on is between three months and eighteen months.
 During the reconstruction surgery, the doctor uses some foreskin to extend the length of the urethral tube.

-What Happens before Operating the Child?
+What Happens Before Operating the Child?